-Please refer to our 'Supporting Pupils with medical conditions' policy for all information regarding medication, medicines and administering of medications.

-Please refer to our 'Health and Safety' policy for up-to-date details of our Fully Qualified, Paediatric and Emergency First Aiders.
+Please refer to our 'Supporting Pupils with medical conditions' policy for all information regarding medication, medicines and administering of medications and for up-to-date details of our Fully Qualified, Paediatric and Emergency First Aiders.

 Medical Forms and Appendices

 All necessary and relevant medical forms are held at the school office.
 All medication must be brought to school through the school office.